Roads of National Significance: Fifth National Government, 2009–2017

-The effectiveness of RoNS has been queried, as only the second, third and fifth of these projects have been completed, though Christchurch's motorways were largely open by the end of September 2020.
-The Waikato Expressway is delayed till 2021, Puhoi to Wellsford until 2022, Wellington Northern Corridor's Transmission Gully till 2021 and Kapiti Expressway even later.
+The effectiveness of RoNS has been queried, though Christchurch's motorways were largely open by the end of September 2020.
 Central Wellington sections were never started due to rejection of the Basin Reserve flyover by a Board of Inquiry in 2014, though $12m was spent on design and consenting.
 RoNS have also been criticised on grounds of safety, economic growth, urban planning, congestion and emissions.

 There have also been defects in construction, which have required costly repairs and led to questions over how contracts were awarded.

 Some of the RoNS had low cost benefit ratios.
 In a written answer in 2017, the Minister of Transport, Simon Bridges, said the Warkworth to Wellsford motorway would return a benefit of 25 cents for every dollar spent.